 The brake built into a Servomotor with a Brake is a de-energization brake.
 It is used only to hold the Servomotor and cannot be used for braking.
 Use the holding brake only to hold a Servomotor that is already stopped.

 6.11.1 Brake Operating Sequence

-You must consider the time required to release the brake and the time required to brake to determine the brake operation timing, as described below.
+You must consider the brake release delay time and the brake operation delay time to determine the brake operation timing, as described below.